SMB Shares Screens

 Save stores the share ACL and immediately applies it to the share.

 The Edit Filesystem ACL option opens the Edit ACL screen for the dataset the share uses.
-See Edit ACL Screen more information on the settings found on this screen.
+See Edit ACL Screen for more information on the settings found on this screen.

-Use the ACL editor screen to set filesystem permissions for the shared dataset.
+Use the ACL editor screen to set file system permissions for the shared dataset.
 See Permissions for more information on configuring permissions.

 on the Shares > Windows (SMB) Shares widget.The SMB Status screen has four tabs with information related to SMB shares: